Board of Directors

 While a board member of Francis Parker School in San Diego, she made finding and supporting scholarship students her mission.
 When head of the deacons at Rye Presbyterian Church, she helped expand their community outreach.
 As a longtime board member of the Rye Free Reading Room, she raised funds through an annual book sale and donated children's books to New York City shelters.

-A graduate of Skidmore College, with a Bachelor's degree in American Studies, she has taken fiction classes at SUNY Purchase and helped edit the work of many.
+A graduate of Skidmore College, with a Bachelor's degree in American Studies, she has taken fiction writing classes at SUNY Purchase.

 Dr. Winston-Proctor is a narrative personality psychologist and professor at Howard University where she conducts research on the psychology of success within lives.